gv-sothebys-petra/mobbing/README.md

     - It should update the output box saying the input is not valid.
     - - It should make the output box red to indicate an error.
 2. Add support for the exponatiation character "^".
+3. We've heard from our security team that our API is insecure, harden it for security measures.
-3. Improve the styling, surprise us!
+4. Improve the styling, surprise us!

 ## Mobbing session